p-retrover/GenAIExchangeHackathon-Submission/README.md

 ## 🧑‍💻 Development Notes

-- The frontend is built with **Vite and React**, providing a modern, fast development experience.
+- The frontend is built with **Vite, React, and Tailwind CSS**, providing a modern, fast development experience.
 - The backend uses **FastAPI and asynchronous SQLAlchemy 2.0**.
 - The entire architecture is containerized and ready for scalable deployment.